If you look up the verb “to animate” in the Oxford Dictionary, you’ll find two definitions:

 - Character designing

 When it comes to designing characters, everyone contributes with their ideas.
-Every animator takes a pencil and a paper and they start sketching different designs of the characters over and over again.
+Every animator takes a pencil and a piece of paper and starts sketching different designs of the characters over and over again.
 Finally, they come up with a reasonable character design that all the team is into.
 Sometimes artists outsource this stage to character design studios that are able to deliver fast and reliable assets for their projects.

 - Location designing